Vickie Sutton

-Vickie Sutton (born 1956) (née Vickie Verbyla) is a Lumbee Law professor currently on the faculty of Texas Tech University.
+Vickie Sutton (born 1956) (née Vickie Verbyla) is an American law professor currently on the faculty of Texas Tech University.
 Since 2014, Sutton has been on the Texas Task Force on Infectious Disease Preparedness and Response.

 Life

 Sutton grew up in Lenoir, North Carolina and she is a member of the Lumbee Indian Tribe in North Carolina.
 She was Miss North Carolina USA in 1977 (under the pseudonym Vikki Verbyla).

 She received her Master's degree in Public Administration from Old Dominion University.
 She received her Ph.D. in Environmental Sciences at the University of Texas at Dallas while working as a Legal Assistant in Dallas, Texas.

 After her Ph.D. she worked at the U.S. Environmental Protection Agency (U.S. EPA) headquarters in Washington D.C. as Special Assistant to J. Clarence Davies, the Assistant Administrator for Policy, Planning and Evaluation.
 Climate change was the environmental issue rising to the top of the White House's agenda at the time, which led to Sutton taking a position at the Office of Science and Technology Policy (OSTP) as the U.S. EPA Liaison.
 She eventually left EPA to work for OSTP on the climate change framework convention meetings led by OSTP and the State Department as Senior Policy Analyst.

 She rose to be Assistant Director of FCCSET, which is now called the National Science and Technology Council, coordinating more than 2,000 federal scientists in research programs focusing on climate change, high performance computing and communications, biotechnology and advanced materials (later nanotechnology).
 She oversaw the President's Council of Advisors on Science and Technology, organizing monthly meetings with the President of the United States.